pvi collective board

 michael tucak lawyer and founder, creative legal.

-> michael founded creative legal 15 years ago as a unique arts, entertainment and creative industries legal firm serving all creative activities. it is a young and dynamic legal firm, and its lawyers have extensive experience in arts, entertainment and creative industries – as well as in the wider commercial and corporate legal environment. michael is a skilled and experienced arts and entertainment lawyer working with a wide range of clients, from emerging artists and producers to established production companies and arts businesses. he has been a pvi board member since 2013.
+michael founded creative legal 9 years ago as a unique arts, entertainment and creative industries legal firm serving all creative activities. he has over 20 years experience in arts, entertainment and creative industries – as well as in the wider commercial and corporate legal environment. michael is a skilled and experienced arts and entertainment lawyer working with a wide range of clients, from emerging artists and producers to established production companies and arts businesses. he has been a pvi board member since 2013.

-> helen curtis principal, arts consultant.
+helen curtis principal, arts consultant.

 helen is an accomplished arts professional with substantial experience in public art management, policy and strategy writing, project management, curating and exhibition coordination, collection management, sponsorship and development, human resources, financial management, marketing and publicity. she has worked in and with the independent arts sector, local and state governments, corporate entities, private developers, small business, community organisations, festivals, and media. she has been a pvi board member since 2014.

 dr darren jorgenson chair, history of art, university of wa

 darren has been chair of art history at uwa and art critic for the west australian since 2011. he has lectured in the faculty of architecture, landscape and design since 2008 and contributed to a wide array of critical theory book chapters including ‘’aboriginal art and australian modernism: an althusserian critique’, ‘sounding out a room: decibel play alvin lucier’ and ‘wilhelm worringer, gothic vitalism and modernity’ in architecture, disciplinarity and the arts. he has been a pvi board member since 2012.

 karen wellington [secretary] project & program manager | community, creativity, technology, fogarty foundation